A data scalable augmented Lagrangian KKT preconditioner for large scale inverse problems: Numerical results

 \section{Numerical results}

 We apply our method to a Poisson source inversion problem with pointwise observations randomly distributed throughout a rectangular domain $\Omega=[0,1.45] \times [0,1]$, using Laplacian regularization.
-Specifically, we take $q$, $u$, and $v$ to reside in the space of continuous piecewise linear functions on a uniform triangular mesh with mesh size parameter $h$.
+Specifically, we take $q$, $u$, and $v$ to reside in the space of continuous piecewise linear functions on a uniform triangular mesh with mesh size parameter $h$, with the $L^2$ inner product.
 The state equation

 is the Poisson equation discretized by the finite element method, with homogeneous Dirichlet boundary conditions enforced by the symmetric Nitsche method \cite{Nitsche71}.
 Pointwise observations of the form